-Protocol Review Coordinators (PRCs) act as a liaison between the study team and the IRB by advising study teams regarding the preparation and submission of new studies, annual renewals, and study modifications.
+Protocol Review Coordinators (PRCs) act as a liaison between the study team and the Institutional Review Board by advising study teams regarding the preparation and submission of new studies, annual renewals, and study modifications.
 Their primary expertise is navigating the review system and ensuring appropriate committee reviews, but PRCs also have advanced working knowledge of regulatory requirements and the Cancer Consortium clinical research infrastructure.

 Protocol Review Meeting Coordination

-The meeting coordination team in CRS manages a range of meetings that support clinical research studies and initiatives.
-The focus is to arrange, conduct, and record meetings with a particular focus on the Protocol Review & Monitoring System mandated by the Center’s status as a Comprehensive Cancer Center.
+The meeting coordination team in CRS manages a range of meetings that support clinical research studies and initiatves.
+The focus is to arrange, conduct and record meetings with a particular focus on the Protocol Review & Monitoring system mandated by the Center's status as a Comprehensive Cancer Center.

 The Quality Management program exists to increase compliance with GCP, establish standards for study coordination, and billing compliance.
 It serves as a link between the existing monitoring and training programs and will provide an evidence-based approach to efficient use of both resources.